Maria Letizia Bonaparte, Duchess of Aosta

-Maria Letizia Bonaparte (Marie Laetitia Eugénie Catherine Adélaïde; 20 November 1866 – 25 October 1926) was one of three children born to Prince Napoléon and his wife Princess Maria Clotilde of Savoy.
+Maria Letizia Bonaparte (Marie Laetitia Eugénie Catherine Adélaïde; 20 November 1866 – 25 October 1926) was one of three children born to Prince Napoléon-Jérôme and his wife Princess Maria Clotilde of Savoy.
 In 1888, she married Prince Amadeo, Duke of Aosta, the former king of Spain and her uncle.
 Following her marriage, Maria Letizia became Duchess of Aosta.
 Their marriage was instrumental in almost reviving French hopes of reinstating the Bonaparte dynasty into a position of power, as seen in the days of Napoleon III.

 Family and early life

-Maria Letizia's father Napoléon Joseph was a nephew of Emperor Napoleon Bonaparte through his brother Jérôme Bonaparte, King of Westphalia.
+Maria Letizia's father Napoléon-Jérôme was a nephew of Emperor Napoleon Bonaparte through his brother Jérôme Bonaparte, King of Westphalia.
 This then made Maria Letizia a great-niece of Emperor Napoleon.
 Her mother Maria Clotilde was a daughter of Victor Emmanuel II of Italy.
 Through this connection, Maria Letizia was a niece of King Umberto I of Italy and Queen Maria Pia of Portugal.